websight-io/docs/docs/guides/authoring/howlite/accordion/index.md

 # Accordion & Accordion Item

 ## Usage
-An Accordion is a vertical stack of headings used to display information into sections.
-Each Accordion is 'collapsed' by default, only a title is visible.
-Users can expand to show the full content.
+An Accordion is an interactive component that can have multiple Accordion Items inside.
+Each Accordion Item is 'collapsed' by default, and only a title is visible.
+To open the accordion item, switch editor to the "Preview" mode and click on heading.

-To add drag & drop Accordion to a Page Section.
-By default, Accordion consists of 3 Accordion Items.
+Drag & drop Accordion to a Page Section.
+Accordion will be prefilled with 3 initial Accordion Items.

 <p align="center" width="100%">
     <img src="./accordion.jpg" alt="Accordion">
 </p>

-You can change the number of Items inside the Accordion.
-Drag & drop an Accordion Item to extend the Accordion.
+You can drag & drop additional Accordion Item to Accordion component, or delete uneeded items.
+You can also move Accordion Items up/down to achieve expected items order.

 <p align="center" width="100%">
     <img src="./accordion-item.jpg" alt="Accordion Item">